 However, it wasn't without its drawbacks.
 Two centuries later, we face climate change, social inequality, and biodiversity loss as a direct consequence.
 Finding solutions to these challenges will require radical innovation and further disruption, what some refer to as a second deep transition, a sustainability revolution.
 In many respects, a second deep transition is clearing up the mess from the first deep transition.
 Kate Fox is involved in a project to explore what this might mean, led by Utrecht University and the University of Sussex.
-Kate is joint manager of the Keystone Positive Change Investment Trust and the Positive Change Fund.
+Kate is one of the managers of our Positive Change Strategy.
 She joins me here in our Edinburgh studio.